 We support civil society organisations, such as voluntary associations, public social services centres, universities and local authorities, as well as citizens committed to working for a better society.
 All of this we do in numerous fields, including health, the fight against poverty, the environment and heritage, in Belgium and internationally.
 Our support is generally financial, but may take the form of a.o. coaching, mentoring and networking.

 We foster philanthropy in all fields of public interest in Belgium, Europe and elsewhere in the world – via, and not for, the King Baudouin Foundation.
-Thanks to our network, which notably includes KBFUS, KBF CANADA and Transnational Giving Europe and our partnership with Give2Asia, we are able to facilitate global and cross-border philanthropy.
+Thanks to our network, which notably includes KBFUS, KBF CANADA and Transnational Giving Europe and our partnership with Give2Asia as part of Myriad, we are able to facilitate global and cross-border philanthropy.

 We support individuals and businesses that wish to commit to a better world and give meaning to their activities.
 In function of their needs and objectives, we develop together with each philanthropist a made-to-measure concept that ensures maximum impact and sustainable results.
 This was the thinking behind the creation of our Philanthropy Centre, which today can count on over 30 years of experience.

 We raise awareness among policymakers and citizens about specific issues, such as health, the fight against poverty, the environment and education.
 We mobilise opinion and persuade people to act in the interests of positive and sustainable change in society.
 The pursuit of society’s common interest is the guarantee of our legitimacy, as are our independence and pluralism.

 We gather ‘around a table’ the various stakeholders concerned by a particular issue.
 The objective of so doing may be, for instance, to improve comprehension of the subject, to develop shared solutions or to share good practices.
 One such example is the Platform to Fight Fuel Poverty, which brings together various groups concerned by this problem.